Skip to the content.

 form middleware

-This middleware is used to declare the HTTP request body is form data.
+This middleware declares that the HTTP request body is form data.

-It accepts an Object parameter to pass form data in.
+It accepts an Object parameter as the form data.

 When you use this middleware, the Content-Type: application/x-www-form-urlencoded header will be set automatically.